Acsenda School of Management

-The Acsenda School of Management – Vancouver (also known as Acsenda), formerly known as Sprott Shaw Degree College, is a private, for-profit Canadian degree college headquartered in Vancouver, British Columbia, Canada.
+The Acsenda School of Management – Vancouver (also known as Acsenda), formerly known as Sprott Shaw Degree College, is an independent post-secondary institution offering competitive undergraduate degrees in both business administration and hospitality management headquartered in Vancouver, British Columbia, Canada.
 Patrick Dang was the president of Acsenda from 2010 until 2014.
 Dr. Lindsay Redpath took over as President in 2014 and continued in the role until July 31, 2017.
 Neil Mort officially took up the role as the current president in 2018.

 History

 Acsenda School of Management is a private, for-profit institution based in Vancouver.
 The current campus is located at 666 Burrard Street.
 Formerly known as Sprott-Shaw Degree College, the name was changed to Acsenda School of Management in 2013.
 The institution has consent from the Minister of Advanced Education to offer both the Bachelor of Business Administration (BBA) and Bachelor of Hospitality Management (BHM) programs.

 In 2004, Sprott Shaw Community College (SSC) decided to expand its educational offerings.
 The goal was to offer SSC graduates and others an easier way to obtain a BBA.
-After receiving the rights by the Minister of Advanced Education to offer the new degree,SSC had to differentiate the two schools.
+After receiving the rights by the Minister of Advanced Education to offer the new degree, SSC had to differentiate the two schools.
 Sprott Shaw Degree College (SSD) was created with the intention of distinguishing itself from its vocational offerings.